meganz/mpenc_doc/source/crypto.rst

 overall session, until this authentication has taken place; our atomic design satisfies this security requirement.

-Likewise, members may mess with the structure of packets as the operation runs, such as re-ordering the ``MEMBER`` list of records.
+Likewise, members may corrupt the structure of packets as the operation runs, such as re-ordering the ``MEMBER`` list of records.
 However, there should be no security risk; inconsistent results will be detected via ``SESSION_SIGNATURE`` and cause a failure of the overall operation.